 Place the weight on the steam vent.
-If your canner has a weighted gauge instead of a dial, place at indicated poundage for the food you’re canning.
+If your canner has a weighted gauge instead of a dial, place at indicated poundage for the food you’re pressure canning.
 For example, green beans are listed in my Ball Canning Book as needing 10 pounds of pressure for 20 minutes.
 For canners with this type of gauge, you’ll know you’re up to temperature when the petcock starts to jiggle.
 This can seem loud and somewhat unsettling, but it’s exactly what is supposed to be happening.

 The weighted gauge/petcock should jiggle several times per minute.
 Turn the heat down a tad if it jiggles continuously at any point.
 Conversely, if it goes more than 30 seconds without jiggling, raise the heat slightly.

 For a dial gauge, watch the needle until the steam builds to the proper pressure as indicated in your manual.
 (The gauge should be checked for calibration every year to make sure it is still accurate.
 Your friendly extension office is the place to go for that.)
 From this point, keep your eye on that gauge so that the temperature remains constant.
 This will involve turning down the heat bit by bit as needed, just like with the weighted gauge, stopping when it holds steady at the required temperature.